Cardiff City FC announce £12m loss in 2010/11

 He warned further challenges lay ahead but said the club was in a much better financial position.

-"The club continues to face the challenging financial environment presented by the Championship competition, as illustrated by the comparable operating loss year-on-year despite significant reductions in back-office costs, these gains being absorbed by increased direct football costs, whilst the club did not have the benefit of the one-off profits from asset disposals available in the year to May 2010 to bolster its final result for the financial year," he wrote.'New investment'
+"The club continues to face the challenging financial environment presented by the Championship competition, as illustrated by the comparable operating loss year-on-year despite significant reductions in back-office costs, these gains being absorbed by increased direct football costs, whilst the club did not have the benefit of the one-off profits from asset disposals available in the year to May 2010 to bolster its final result for the financial year," he wrote.

 "The end of May 2010 saw the club receive substantial new investment, principally from Malaysian businessmen, together with the restructuring of a number of new major creditors.